 - Increased Nosebleeds: Dry air is also one of the leading causes of nosebleeds.
 Make sure you’re preventing you and your family from experiencing any of these symptoms by keeping your home’s moisture at appropriate levels.

 How to Bring Moisture to a Dry Room and Test Your Moisture Levels

 If you’re suspicious about your home’s moisture level, there are a few simple ways to test it out.
 First try a hygrometer, which is like a thermometer, except it measures moisture levels rather than temperature.
 Your home should sit somewhere between 30 and 50 percent humidity.
 If it’s measuring below 30 percent, you may need to invest in a humidifier to remedy the dry air symptoms.
 If it’s over 50 percent, you may need to invest in a dehumidifier — excess moisture in your home can promote hazardous and uncomfortable mold and bacteria growth.
 You’re much more likely to need a humidifier in the winter and a dehumidifier in summer.

 If you’re not ready to spring for a humidifier, try a do-it-yourself solution to put moisture back in the air.
 Consider placing open containers — like plastic bowls — filled with water in rooms around your house.
 Fill them up each day.
 If you notice that the water is quickly evaporating in the dry winter months, you may need to take the extra step of investing in a humidifier in order to have humidity control of your whole house.
-Other solutions for fixing dry air throughout your home and reducing dry air symptoms, include:
+What to do for dry air in a home and reducing dry air symptoms: